McKinsey Interview Process: 6 Steps to an Offer (2026)

 How Long Does It Take to Hear Back from McKinsey?

-Some candidates receive a phone call on the same day as their final round interview.
+Some candidates receive a phone call the same day as their final round.
 Most hear back within a few days.
-If you have not heard back after one week, it does not necessarily mean bad news.
-You may be on the borderline, and McKinsey may be waiting to finish interviewing other candidates before making a final decision.
+If you have not heard back after one week, it does not necessarily mean bad news, since McKinsey may be waiting to finish interviewing other candidates before deciding.

 How Long Does the Entire McKinsey Interview Process Take?

 The complete McKinsey interview process typically takes 5 to 8 weeks from application to offer, though it can stretch longer.
-According to Glassdoor, the average across over 4,300 reported interviews is about 40 days.
+According to 2026 Glassdoor data across thousands of reported interviews, the average is about 40 days.

 Here is a typical timeline breakdown: